-In the adult adjunctive placebo-controlled trials for partial-onset seizures, the most common adverse reactions (≥10% and greater than placebo) were dizziness, headache, nausea, and diplopia.
-In the adult monotherapy clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adjunctive placebo-controlled trials, with the exception of insomnia (observed at a higher rate of $\geq 2\%$ ).
+In the adult adjunctive placebo-controlled trials for partial-onset seizures, the most common adverse reactions ($\geq 10\%$ and greater than placebo) were dizziness, headache, nausea, and diplopia.
+In the adult monotherapy clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adjunctive placebo-controlled trials, with the exception of insomnia (observed at a higher rate of $\geq 2\%$).
+Pediatric adverse reactions were similar to those seen in adult patients.